dzen-dhall/plugins/README.md

 - A plugin should be fixed-width, i.e. occupy the same area on the screen during runtime.
 Use [trimming](https://github.com/dzen-dhall/dzen-dhall#trimming-text) and [padding](https://github.com/dzen-dhall/dzen-dhall#padding-text) functions to achieve this.
 - Put a `preview.png` of your plugin in its folder (if applicable), and add a new entry to the list below (preserving alphabetic ordering).

+# Advanced plugin development

+## Plugins with settings

+If you want to provide some settings, add `defaults` field to your plugin, containing a record of option values and call your plugin with something like `plug (my-plugin.main my-plugin.defaults)` in `demo.dhall`.
+The user will be able to override any field of the settings using `//`.

+## Higher-order plugins

+Assigning a function to the `main` field of your plugin is absolutely OK.
+No limitations at all: you are free to even accept other plugins.

+## Exposing the interface

+It's OK to expose events and variables via optional `events` and `variables` fields.
+This way it is possible to create "headless" plugins that implement some logic or are just data sources.

+Obviously, you shouldn't wrap your plugin in a separate `scope` when doing so.
+There is currently no way to separate the interface from the implementation, though, so you either expose everything or nothing.

 # Catalogue